bkahlert/kommons-debug/README.md

 #### Either

-Generic either type that can be used as a replacement for `Result`, i.e. in cases where the alternative value does not necessarily mean failure.
+Generic either type that can be used as a replacement for `Result`, i.e. in cases where the alternative value doesn't necessarily mean failure.

 Available methods are: